parlance-labs/langfree/README.md

 evaluation.
 [LangSmith](https://docs.smith.langchain.com/) is a commercial application that facilitates some of these tasks.

-However, LangSmith may not work for everyone’s needs.
+However, LangSmith may not suit everyone’s needs.
 It is often desirable to buid your own data inspection and curation infrastructure so you can add your own features.

 > One pattern I noticed is that great AI researchers are willing to
 > manually inspect lots of data.
 And more than that, **they build